sahanasankar13/Abby_Chatbot/ADMIN_ACCESS.md

 It is recommended that all users change their passwords after the first login for security purposes.
 Currently this must be done manually by updating the `users.json` file.

+## Technical Note
+All passwords are properly hashed and stored securely in the users.json file.
+The application uses werkzeug's secure password hashing mechanism with scrypt for maximum security.